Tongtian Jiaozhu: Confrontation with Chan sect

-Near the end of Shang dynasty, the wicked last ruler of Shang; King Zhou of Shang was rebelled by his ex-subordinate King Wu of Zhou.
-At this battle most of Jie’s apprentices sided with the evil king Zhou and fought against king Wu, who was assisted by good deities from Chan Sect.
-As result many of Tongtian Jiaozhu disciples were killed by Chan’s disciples.
+Near the end of Shang dynasty, the wicked last ruler of Shang, King Zhou of Shang was rebelled against by his ex-subordinate King Wu of Zhou.
+In this battle, most of Jie’s apprentices sided with the evil king Zhou and fought against king Wu, who was assisted by good deities from Chan Sect.
+As a result, many of Tongtian Jiaozhu's disciples were killed by Chan’s disciples.